Skin Cancer: Symptoms, Causes, and Natural Support Strategies

 13. Herbs and Spices as Nutraceuticals

 Herbs and spices are known to have a plethora of health benefits.
-They are considered “nutraceuticals,” a food derived substance that has a medical benefit in preventing illness and promoting health (19).
+They are considered “nutraceuticals,” a food-derived substance that has a medical benefit in preventing illness and promoting health (19).

 Herbs and spices have been used as herbal therapies for centuries in many different cultures around the world.
-Spices have anti-inflammatory, anti-proliferations, anti-microbial, and antioxidant properties.
+Spices have anti-inflammatory, anti-proliferation, anti-microbial, and antioxidant properties.
 A growing body of evidence shows that spices are potential anti-cancer agents.

 Conclusion